 “One of the other Maureens lives right around the corner,” she said.
 “She always has dead plants hanging on her front porch in the summertime.”

 “Oh, that’s me!”
-I said, proudly laughing at the absurdity of being known, but for my sad-dead-hanging-baskets-of-flowering-porch-plants.
+I said, proudly laughing at the absurdity of being known for my sad-dead-hanging-baskets-of-flowering-porch-plants.

 She was embarrassed and extremely apologetic, but I was happy to make her acquaintance.